xjtu-enre/DiTU-ICSE2026/README.md

 > [!NOTE]
 > CodeFuse-Query works on Linux and macOS only.
 Though Windows is not supported, WSL can be used (Follow [this issue](https://github.com/codefuse-ai/CodeFuse-Query/issues/36#issuecomment-1975027164) to address a missing lib issue in WSL).

-After successifully installed CodeFuse-Query, please also:
+After successfully installed CodeFuse-Query, please also:
 1. Add the installation directory to the environment variable `PATH`;
-2. run `node cli.js gather` to let the script setup GodelScript dependency automatically for you.
+2. run `node cli.js gather` to let the script setup GodelScript library dependency automatically.

 ### CodeFuse-Query Cheat Sheet

-To generate the Code-as-Data dabase for a local repository, run
+To generate the Code-as-Data database for a local repository, run

 ```bash
 sparrow database create --data-language-type=javascript -s /path/to/repo -o /path/to/storage